-It’s simple to add closed-captions and subtitles in Adobe Premiere Pro with the right captions file formats.
-While you could type all your captions by hand, it’s easier to import captions files from Rev. This guide will help you learn how to import and export captions and subtitles in Adobe Premiere Pro.
+It’s simple to add closed captions and subtitles in Adobe Premiere Pro with the right captions file formats.
+While you could type all your captions by hand, it’s easier to import captions files from Rev.

-In this tutorial, you’ll learn how to add captions and subtitles in Adobe Premiere Pro:
+In this tutorial, you’ll learn how to manage and add Adobe Premiere Pro subtitles and captions.
+Let’s dive in!

 Once you have a caption file, follow these steps to add captions in Premiere.